campbell17/campbell17-v2/journal/draft-untitled.md

 draft: true
 ---

-- This happened this morning.
-- I don't know who to thank, but I felt nothing.
-I unplugged the optical cable, the AC plug, and the only HDMI cable that wasn't ripped out by the fall.
+- Like 96% of the American population, I have a TV in my house.
+Normally, a TV is arranged so the screen faces into the room, pointed toward comfortable seating to maximize its potential to entertain and delight.
+The other day, however, I rounded the corner to the living room and saw this.

+- I waited patiently for the flood of emotions to overwhelm me.
+The shock of an undermined expectation - I did not expect to see the TV I mounted 2 years ago slumped pathetically on the floor like it was black-out drunk.
+The anger, both inward and projected, that I'd be euthanizing my morning plans to deal with this.
+The worry that I let my family down by taking shortcuts when I first mounted it.

+- But nothing happened.
+I paused and waited for an extra moment for a rise in blood pressure that never came.

-- I slid the TV to the side and rested it gently against the couch.
+- I unplugged the three remaining cables and slid the TV to the side, resting it gently against the couch.
 Damage unknown.
 But the fix is already happening in my mind.

 - Maybe I felt nothing because I expected this was a possibility when I took a shortcut installing the mount.
 - Funny thing about taking shortcuts, there's always time to do it right the second time.
 - So I got to fixing it.